AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

         - It has ironing turned on by default.
         - The objects are too small.
 It's normal for [:page_facing_up:smaller infill areas to look a bit more overextruded than larger infill areas.](/articles/troubleshooting/small_infill_areas_overextruded.md)

-### Get your prints as smooth as a baby's bottom, THEN account for dimensions if needed (in my opinion).
+### Get your prints as smooth as a baby's bottom, THEN account for dimensions if needed.

+(in my opinion)

 Follow my below method.
 It is an **aesthetics-first approach**.
 This method creates very smooth top surfaces, and additionally can help with layer consistency/stacking.